UrielZohar/sysaid-calculator/README.md

 💪 A real login mechanism

-💪 Modular calculator with children nodes that the developer could build the calculator with the figurs and operations he wants
+💪 A Modular calculator with children nodes that the developer could build the calculator with the figures and operations he wants

 💪 Responsive view